code-differently/cli-basics-2/README.md

 ## Objective

-Use terminal to create a simple web page
+1. Use terminal to create a simple web page
+2. Use terminal and Homebrew to instal new tool

 ## Tech Requirements